-Since ECRIN was awarded 'ERIC' status in 2013, it has continued to hold a yearly celebration of ICTD, typically organised in collaboration with one of its national scientific partners.
+Since ECRIN was awarded 'ERIC' status in 2013, it has continued to hold a yearly celebration of International Clinical Trials Day (ICTD), typically organised in collaboration with one of its national scientific partners.

 Read below for more detailed information on select years.

 ECRIN and its French scientific partner, the French Clinical Research Infrastructure Network (F-CRIN), organised ICTD 2019 on May 20th, 2019 in Paris at Luxembourg Palace.
 With nearly 200 participants, the meeting aimed to address the challenges raised by patient stratification studies.

 For more information (including agenda and speakers), see here